1 in 3 adult Americans is either anxious about flying or afraid to fly. (source)

 If you are anxious about flying or have severe flight anxiety, you’ve come to the right place.
 For over 6 years, I’ve tried almost every trick in the book, fought with flight anxiety and finally feel comfortable enough flying where I don’t have panic attacks every flight.
-Read on for my tried and tested tips for overcoming flight anxiety from someone with flight anxiety.
+Read on for the best tips for overcoming flight anxiety from someone with flight anxiety.

 My journey with flight anxiety:

 I’m not sure when exactly my flight anxiety started.
 I feel like most people have a trigger or a specific moment that made them fearful.
 Others have always been afraid.
 For me, I think my real flight anxiety started the summer before college—I was sitting on a plane in SFO having just landed from LAX and we had a really long taxi period followed by a lot of waiting.
 I remember feeling motion sick and nervous but it ended after we got to the hotel.